-Enable terminal_notifier.
 On every sync sends a Terminal Notification regarding files being synced.
 (Mac Only).

-Good thing in case you are developing and want to know exactly when your changes took effect.
-Be aware in case of unison this only gives you a notification on the initial sync, not the syncs after changes.
+Useful for when you want to know exactly when your changes took effect (or failed to do so).
+Be aware that in case of unison this only gives you a notification on the initial sync, not on syncs after subsequent changes.